HEP-FCC/GenToAna-Tutorial/README.md

 Specific schools/dates are tracked as branches or tags off `main`.

-## Status

-Scaffolding stage — material to be filled in per stage.
-See internal planning notes for owners and open questions (samples to regenerate, possible `combine` fit as an optional extension, tagger material, Z-Builder update).

 ## License

 Copyright (c) 2026 CERN.
 The documentation and material in this repository